Gotu Kola herb extract health benefit, side

 Gotu kola is a medicinal plant that has been used since prehistoric times.
 Centella asiatica is used in folk medicine to treat a wide range of medical conditions.
 This herb has been subjected to quite extensive experimental and clinical investigations.
 It has a positive effect in the treatment of venous insufficiency and striae gravidarum.
 Centella asiatica also appears to be effective in the treatment of wound healing disturbances.
 At the present time, clinical studies aimed at investigating the sedative, analgesic, antidepressive, antimicrobial, antiviral and immune system effects that have been demonstrated experimentally, are still lacking.
 However, the therapeutic potential of this plant in terms of its efficacy and versatility is such that further detailed research would appear worthwhile.

-There are many types of gotu kola supplements in health food stores and online that you can buy on sale.
+There are many types of gotu kola extract supplements in health food stores and online that you can buy on sale.

 Organic Gotu Kola leaf